 A written request for an exception to this policy must be filed with the Office of Residence Life prior to the semester for which the request is made.
 Students may also pursue medical exemptions from the residence rule by contacting the Office of Disability Students Services.

 The University maintains eight coeducational residence halls for undergraduates.
 The residence halls have 24-hour desk services, laundry facilities and mail service.
 The size of the rooms varies, but each residence hall room has a twin bed, desk and chair (type of furniture will vary per hall).
-All rooms have windows and a telephone with phonemail.
+All rooms have windows and a telephone jack with phonemail.
 All residence hall rooms are wired for cable TV, as well as Ethernet, which provides Internet access.
 All residence halls also offer wireless internet connection.

 Drake’s residence halls and dining facilities include the following:

 Carpenter Hall, 2900 Forest Avenue, is named for Mary Carpenter, dean of women from 1897 to 1908 and 1918 to 1930.
 Carpenter was a member of the Drake Class of 1885.

 Crawford Hall, 1333 30th Street, is named for Robert A. Crawford, an early Des Moines banker and philanthropist.
 He was treasurer of Drake’s Board of Trustees from 1924 to 1937.

 Goodwin-Kirk Hall, 1215 30th Street, recognizes the contributions of two longtime associates of the University.
 William J. Goodwin was a Drake graduate and served as president of Drake’s Board of Trustees.
 Sherman Kirk was a faculty member from 1897 to 1940 and dean of Drake’s Bible College.
 Goodwin-Kirk Hall is accessible to persons with disabilities.